THE ASSOCIATION… PURSUING JUSTICE IN CANADA SINCE 1919

 The Canadian Criminal Justice Association (CCJA) was founded in 1919 and remains an independent national voluntary organization working for an improved criminal justice system in Canada.

-VICE-PRESIDENT: Angela Falk
+PRESIDENT: Angela Falk

 BOARD OF DIRECTORS